Misbah542/Thinkerbell-Labs-Assignment/README.md

 # Thinkerbell-Labs-Assignment
 # Spam_Classifier.py is the main code file
-# Spam_Classifier.pdf is small description about the methodolgy and about the assignment
+# Spam_Classifier.pdf is a small description about the methodolgy and about the assignment

 Thanks and Regards
 Misbah ul Haque